App version: 0.1.0

 The Takeaway

-Choosing whether to consolidate medical debt is a big decision, and you should thoroughly weigh all your options to see if it could help you.
 If you do decide to consolidate your medical debt, Lantern by SoFi can help make the process easier.
-You can compare personal loan offers from multiple lenders in our marketplace to find the best rate and terms for you.
-Compare personal loans for debt consolidation with Lantern.
+You can compare personal loan options from multiple lenders in our marketplace to find the best rate and terms for you.

 Frequently Asked Questions